 Although Kedplasma is not the largest plasma donation center, they still offer some great options.
 If there happens to be one near you, it is worth looking into.
 There are about twenty total plasma donation centers that Kedplasma offers throughout the United States.

-Each of the Kedplasma locations is similar as far as a monetary donation is concerned; however, you won’t get info on how much that will be until you get to the facility that day.
+Each of the Kedplasma locations is similar regarding monetary compensation; however, you won't get info on how much that will be until you get to the facility that day.
 Each facility has slightly different rates.
 It could be based on need or volume at each individual location, but there is no published information about a set rate you may make for the Kedplasma centers.

 Based on the rates of other similar centers, you can estimate that you would make about $400 a month.
 This would mean that you would be donating every two weeks.
 Pay attention to the latest specials on the Kedplasma website.
 They offer occasional incentives for those with certain blood types.

 4. BPL Plasma

 BPL Plasma is not quite as high-paying as some other options on the market.
 However, sometimes if you have a location close to your home, you need to take advantage of the rate they offer.
 Overall it will save you some time and hassle if you are located close to your house.

 Most people are getting paid around $300 per month for the BPL plasma donations.
 One of the unique benefits of the BPL plasma centers is that you can earn referral benefits.
 If you start recommending friends and family to donate plasma, you earn extra money.
 The great thing about this is that your friends and family will make money as well.
 In other words, this isn't a scam you involve your friends in.

 BPL Plasma centers frequently offer incentives and raffles for those that are continually donating plasma.
 If you like the chance to earn a bit extra, this is a great company to consider.